Reading, English, and Literature

 Creative writing is introduced in 5th grade, with students writing basic stories and poems, and is developed through the middle grades, culminating in 8th graders designing 15-20 page stories in specific genres and exploring the craft of penning sonnets, villanelles, and sestinas.

-English grammar and usage is a separate class at SJRS.
-Students develop their grammar, vocabulary and spelling throughout their middle school years, culminating in advanced essay writing and research papers.
+Students also develop their grammar, vocabulary and spelling throughout their middle school years, culminating in advanced essay writing and research papers.